 DIY store partnership

 Another profitable side gig for electricians is to partner with your neighbourhood DIY centre.
-These stores keep a list of independent contractors to help their customers with their DIY projects – you can be on that list and make extra income!
+These specialty stores keep a list of independent contractors to help their customers with their DIY projects – you can be on that list and make extra income!